-Texas Voter Registration Application VR17.2011E.IS For Official U • Only Please complete sections by printing Li please call your local voter registrar.
+Texas Voter Registration Application For Official Use Only Prescribed by the Office of the Secretary of State VR17.2021E.13 Please complete sections by printing L8 please call your local voter registrar.
 EGIBLY.
-If you have any que stions about how to fi l out this application, 1 These Questions Mu ist Be Completed Before Prod eeding New Application C hange of Address, Name, r Other Information Request fo r a Replacement Card Are you a United States Citizen?
-Yes □ No Will you be 18 years of age on or before election day?
-Yes ☐ No If you checked 'No' in respons e to either of the above , do not complet e this form.
-Are you interested in serving as an election worker?
-Yes □ No 2 Last Name Include Suffix if any (Jr, Sr, III) First Name Middle Name (If any) Former Name (frany) 3 Residence Address: Street Address: One, describe where you live.
-(Do not in Address) City TEXAS County Zip Code 4 Mailing Address: Street Address a (If mail cannot be delivered to your resid City State - (ii ii ai ai ii o o o o o o o o o o o o o or or order Zip Code Date of Birth: (mm/dd/yyyy) Gender (Option Male Female 7 Telephone Include Area ( Number (Optional) 8 Texas Driver's License No. or Tex I.D.
-No. (Issued by the Department of kas Personal If no Tex Public Safety) give last 4 digits of your Socia Personal Identification, Il Security Number xxx-xx- I have not been issued Social Security Numb d a Texas Driver's License er.
-Personal Identifica tion Number or 9 I understand that giving false info state and federal law.
-Conviction \$2,000, or both.
-Please read all th • I am a resident of this county a n of this crime may result in nree statements to affirm be and a U.S. citizen; imprisonment up to fore signing.
-180 days, a fine up to I have not been finally convicted any term of incarceration, pare I have not been determined by ole, supervision, period of po a final judgment of a court robation, or I have be exercising probate ju en pardoned; and risdiction to be totally mentally incapacitated or parti ally mentally incapacitated without the right to v ote.
-X Date Signature of Applicant or Agent and Relat ionship to Applicant or Printed Name of Applicant if S igned by Witness and Date.
+If you have any que stions about how to fill out this application, 1 These Questions Must Be Completed Be fore Proceedi NG (Check one) New Application Change of Address, Name or Other Information .
+Request f or a Replacement Card Are you a United States Citizen?
+Yes No Will you be 18 years of age on or before election day?
+Yes No f you checked 'No' in response to either of the above, do not complete this form.
+Are you interested in serving as a an election worker?
+Yes No 2 Last Name Include Suffix If any (Jr, Sr, III) First Name Middle Name (f any) Former Name (If any) 3 Residence Address: Street Add none, describe where you live.
+(Do not in Address) City TEXAS County Zip Code 4 Mailing Address: Street Address a (If mall cannot be delivered to your reside City State Zip Code 5 City and County of Former Re sidence in Texas 1 6 Date of Birth: (mm/dd/yyyy) 7 Gender (Optiona al) 8 Telephone N Include Area C lumber (Optional) Male]00-0000 9 Texas Driver's License No. or Tex I.D.
+No. (Issued by the Department of P as Driver's License or 4 digits of your Social Personal Identification, Security Number xxx-xx- I have not been issued Social Security Numb d a Texas Driver's License er.
+Personal Identifica tion Number or 10 I understand that giving false information state and federal law.
+Conviction up to \$4,000, or both.
+Please rea I am a resident of this county n of this crime may result in d all three statements to affi imprisonment up to y, and a crime under one year in jail, a fine I have not been finally convicte any term of incarceration, par I have not been determined by mentally incapacitated or part Y Date / / Signature of Applicant or Agent and Relat ionship to Applicant or Printed Name of Applicant if Si gned by Witness and Date.